On the efficiency of Stochastic Quasi-Newton Methods for Deep Learning: Empirical study

 \subsubsection{Comparison with Adam optimizer}

 Adaptive Moment Estimation (Adam) \cite{kingma2014adam} is a popular efficient first-order optimizer used in DL.
-Due to the high sensitivity of Adam to the value of its hyper-parameters, it is usually used after the determination of near optimal values through grid searching strategies, which is a very time-consuming task.
-In order to compare sL-BFGS-TR and sL-SR1-TR against Adam we have performed a grid search onto learning rates and batch sizes to select the best value of Adam's hyper-parameters.
+Due to the high sensitivity of Adam to the value of its hyper-parameters, it is usually used after the determination of near-optimal values through grid searching strategies, which is a very time-consuming task.
+It is worth noting that sL-QN-TR approaches do not require step-length tuning, and this particular experiment offers a comparison with optimized Adam.
+In order to compare sL-BFGS-TR and sL-SR1-TR against Adam, we have performed a grid search of learning rates and batch sizes to select the best value of Adam's hyper-parameters.
 We consider learning rates values in $\{10^{-5}, 10^{-4}, 10^{-3}, 10^{-2}, 10^{-1}, 1\}$ and batch size in $\{100, 500, 1000, 5000\}$ and selected the values that allowed to achieve the highest testing accuracy.
 The gradient and squared gradient decay factors are set as $\beta_1 = 0.9$ and $\beta_2 = 0.999$, respectively.
 The small constant for preventing divide-by-zero errors is set to $10^{-8}$.

-\Cref{FigH} (see also Figures 22--26) illustrates the results obtained with the two considered sQN algorithms and the \textit{tuned} Adam.
-We have analized which algorithm achieves the highest training accuracy within at most 10 epochs for different batch sizes.
-In networks with BN layers, all methods achieve comparable training and testing accuracy although sQN methods reach higher training accuracy than \textit{tuned} Adam.
-We found that sL-BFGS-TR trains faster than both sL-SR1-TR and Adam for $bs=100$ (see \Cref{FigH} (b) and (d)).
-On the other hand, for networks without BN layers, sL-SR1-TR is the clear winner and sL-BFGS-TR performs very poorly in some cases.
-For instance, on the experiment to train ResNet-20(no BN) to classify Fashion-MNIST, sL-BFGS-TR exhibits worse performance (see \Cref{FigH} (e)).

-Another important observation is that the performance of Adam is more affected by batch sizes than that of sQN algorithms (see Figure 22 and 23, for instance), thus the advantage of sQN over Adam can increase in distributed implementations when using large batch sizes to enhance the parallel efficiency.
+We have analyzed which algorithm achieves the highest training accuracy within at most 10 epochs for different batch sizes.
+Based on \Cref{FigH} (see also Figures 22--26), for the networks using BN layers, all methods achieve comparable training and testing accuracy within 10 epochs with $bs=1000$.
+However, this cannot be generally observed when $bs=100$.
+The figure shows \textit{tunned} Adam has higher testing accuracy than sL-SR1-TR.
+Nevertheless, sL-BFGS-TR is still faster to achieve the highest training accuracy, as we also previously observed, with comparable testing accuracy with \textit{tunned} Adam.
+On the other hand, for networks without BN layers, sL-SR1-TR is the clear winner against both other algorithms.
+Another important observation is that Adam is more affected by batch sizes (see Figures 22 and 23, for instance), thus the advantage over Adam can increase to enhance the parallel efficiency when using large batch sizes.